Ex-judge must say she's sorry, just not in cuffs

 Melvin's attorney said the former judge is disappointed in the overall ruling and is evaluating the decision, but would not comment further.
 The prosecutor's office declined to comment.

 Melvin had argued the required letters would violate her right against self-incrimination and state sentencing rules.
-The appeals court found the photo requirement was a punitive sanction not allowed under Pennsylvania's sentencing code.
+The appeals court found the photo requirement was a punitive sanction not allowed under 's sentencing code.

 In addition to house arrest, her sentence included a fine, work in a soup kitchen and the letters to about a thousand judges as well as members of her former staff who did illegal work for her at her behest.
 The photo requirement did not extend to the letters to be written to staff members.